 Are You Considering Filing Suit Against a Negligent Nursing Home?

 If you have a loved one in a federally qualified nursing facility, and you believe that the negligence of the staff caused your loved one serious injuries, they may be entitled to monetary compensation.
 While almost every case is subject to a strict statute of limitations, the new case law from the U.S. Supreme Court allows more flexibility for plaintiffs.
 While it is always important to act in a timely manner, it would be a mistake to believe that it is too late for you to file suit.
-Contact one of the skilled personal injury advocates at the Maryland-based law firm of Lebowitz & Mzhen, LLC to discuss your case.
+Contact one of the skilled personal injury advocates at the Maryland-based law firm of Lebowitz & Mzhen Personal Injury Lawyers to discuss your case.
 Call 410-654-3600 to set up your free consultation today.

 More Blog Posts: